 b) approval of the draft plan prior to pre-submission consultation (Regulation 14); and

-c) approval of the final plan prior to consultation (Regulation 16) and independent examination.
+c) approval of the final plan for submission (Regulation 15) and independent examination.

 The Neighbourhood Plan shall address all matters set out by the Localism act 2011 and will seek to identify all the important aspects of life in the Parish which are to be considered for planning purposes in the future; bring forward proposals which will enhance the quality and wellbeing of life in the Parish in the years to come; and provide a framework for future use and protection of land within the Parish designated area.